sekwah41/Naruto-Mod/README.md

 https://dcevm.github.io/.
 Check https://aur.archlinux.org/packages/jdk8-openjdk-dcevm for an easy install on arch.

+# SekCLib
+For now until some of the main dev tools are ready and SekCLib has more features/is needed for other mods it will be included inside the packages of this mod.
+However, soon it will be split into a second mod for public use.

 # Contributing
 Please ensure that your commits are in the following style for PR's